ChrisPayneHome/LOTR-Network/README.md

 ### LOTR Network Notebook <a name="notebook"></a>

 This is a Jupyter notebook that conducts all the analysis, including generating the network graphs and centrality data.
+Most of the code foe this project was written here.

 ### Network Viz Markdown <a name="markdown"></a>